 Frederick Douglass in Ireland: “The Black O’Connell”

-A smaller exhibition, which will feature a stunning statue of Frederick aged 27 (when he visited Ireland) will be on display in the School of Law on the North Haven Campus.
+A smaller exhibition, which features a stunning statue of Frederick aged 27 (when he visited Ireland) is still on display in the School of Law on the North Haven Campus.

 “I can truly say, I have spent some of the happiest moments of my life since landing in this country.
 I seem to have undergone a transformation.
 I live a new life…Instead of the bright blue sky of America, I am covered with the soft grey fog of the Emerald Isle.
 I breathe, and lo! the chattel becomes a man.”Frederick Douglass on Ireland, 1846

 February 2, 2018 to January 28, 2019

 In May 1845, Frederick Douglass published a narrative account of his life history as a way of proving to his detractors that he really had been enslaved for the first twenty years of his life.
 The success of the publication put Douglass in even greater danger of being captured and returned to slavery under the provisions of the Fugitive Slave Act.
 To protect Douglass, his friends persuaded him to leave the country and travel to the United Kingdom.
 There, not only would he be safe, but he could work to strengthen the trans-Atlantic abolition movement.

 Douglass arrived in Liverpool in August 1845.
 He spent two days in the city and then sailed for Ireland where a Quaker printer, Richard Webb, had agreed to publish an Irish version of the “Narrative.”
 Douglass had only intended to stay in the country for a few days only, but he was so warmly welcomed that he stayed for four months.
 During that time, he toured throughout Ireland and made almost fifty speeches on slavery and abolition.

 “Frederick Douglass and Ireland: In His Own Words”